|Interactive 2023 hummingbird migration and sightings map|

 Hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern United States as early as February, and to areas further north later in the spring.
 The first arrivals in spring are usually males.
 Some, however, do not migrate, in areas like California and the upper Pacific coast.

-2015 was an exciting hummingbird season!
-Shown below is our final sightings map of 2015.
+2016 was yet another exciting hummingbird season!
+Shown below is our final sightings map of 2016.

 During migration, a hummingbird's heart beats up to 1,260 times a minute, and its wings flap 15 to 80 times a second.
 To support this high energy level, a hummingbird will typically gain 25-40% of their body weight before they start migration in order to make the long trek over land, and water.
 They fly alone, often on the same path they have flown earlier in their life.
 Young hummingbirds must navigate without parental guidance.